 Provide a mix of land uses that offers a range of amenities accessible to residents and community members.
+Residential Policy 1.a

 A variety of single-family and multi-family residential land uses shall be provided in varying configurations and densities.